CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/RTPS-Types/DustDDS/BB_DustDDS.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Dust DDS is used as a Rust library (crate).
+Define DDS topics with Rust structs, create a DomainParticipant, and use publishers/subscribers to exchange data.
+Being a native Rust implementation, it integrates directly into Rust-based automotive middleware stacks.
+See https://github.com/s2e-systems/dust-dds for API documentation and examples.

 ## Known Implementation